Varnasr/InsightStack/README.md

 ---

-## 🌟 Why KnowledgeStack?
+## 🌟 Why InsightStack?

 This repo isn’t polished or final.
 It’s a workspace.
 It grows as I learn, build, and write — and you’re welcome to explore, fork, adapt, or cite anything useful here.

 Thanks for visiting.
 =======
 Welcome!
-This is my working library of reusable research assets — notebooks, code, methods, and ideas — across development economics, public health systems, gender equity, climate resilience, and evaluation.
+This is my working library of reusable research assets — notebooks, code, methods, and ideas — across development economics, public health systems, gender equity, climate resilience, education and MLE.

 Think of it as a living shelf: things I use often, test quietly, or build toward more polished outputs.
 You're welcome to browse, borrow, adapt, and remix.